© 2022 Vinnie Bagwell, sculptor, photograph by Donna Davis/Ms. Davis Photography

 Free admission.

-8. John Jay Homestead State Historic Site
+9. John Jay Homestead State Historic Site

 After growing up in the Westchester community of Rye, Founding Father John Jay helped to establish a homestead for himself and his family in the northern Westchester community of Bedford.
 Enslaved and free Africans lived and worked at Jay properties in Bedford, New York City, Albany, Fishkill and Rye throughout the 18th and early 19th centuries.
+Gain perspective from John Jay's son and grandson who were at the forefront of the anti-slavery movement.
+Discover the stories of the slaves who lived at John Jay Homestead before the family championed the abolition cause.

 John Jay Homestead is a National Historic Landmark and is operated by the New York State Office of Parks, Recreation and Historic Preservation.
 The Education and Visitor Center includes a main exhibit gallery with a welcome desk and gift shop, a map-model of the property, computer kiosks with exhibit content and period news magazines featuring articles relevant to John Jay’s life.
 A 2011 addition to the building features a video viewing area, an activity center with a replica governess’s cart similar to one the Jay children rode in, and discovery boxes full of interesting items.
 Around the corner in the horse stalls, visitors can see realistic models of horses and experience a sound and light show emphasizing the importance of horses to the Jay family and Bedford Farm.